phrazzld/timeismoney/README.md

-Time is Money
+TimeIsMoney
 =============

-_See how many hours you have to work to afford all that crap you want._
+See how many hours you have to work to afford all that crap you want.

-**Time is Money** is a Chrome Web Extension I'm building to curb my Amazon window-shopping, and to put off studying for finals.
+TimeIsMoney is a Chrome Web Extension I'm building to curb my Amazon window-shopping, and to put off studying for finals.

+Enter your hourly wage in Options and TimeIsMoney will convert the prices you see on the web into hours you'd have to work to earn that much.
+Pretty simple really (even though sometimes it's a buzzkill...).